Ponder if Early Retirement is Just a Fad – or Will it Become a Modern Cultural Shift?

 When I was growing up it seemed like the only people who retired early were “greenies”.

 They were misfits of my community, living on a lifestyle farm in the back roads, driving an old rusty truck, burning incense, usually single and living alone with their animals.

 While they had the freedoms of not working they weren’t exactly someone I was aspiring to be like when I grew up.

-You see, I grew up in the ‘you can be anything’ era and it was full-time work, power lunches, power suits and power cars all the way for defining success.
+You see, I grew up in the ‘you can be anything’ era and it was full-time work, power lunches, power suits and power cars all the way to defining success.

-Fast forward 25 years and early retirement has totally changed its look.
+Fast forward 25 years and early retirement have totally changed its look.

 Nowadays early retirement folk are people really enjoying themselves, enjoying each other, travelling with their kids, in great health, eating really well, giving back to the community, learning new skills, doing the things that matter to them and thanks to the internet are able to share their tips and wealth creation strategies with the rest of us.

 Clearly, early retirement has totally dropped the “misfit” stigma and has become something that normal people like you and I can strive for without once needing to milk a goat or alienate our friends.
 In fact, early retirement can be further refined into sub-trends and combinations depending on what takes your fancy.
 Here are a few I’ve collected for you this week:

 - Location Independence – The travel anywhere and everywhere whenever you like early retirement.